aatifaqua/CarbonTrack/README.md

 and the *runtime* Gemini prompts — is documented with the **CO-STAR** framework, hard delimiters, system guardrails, and structured-JSON output contracts.

-👉 **Read the full log: [`docs/03-prompt-engineering-log.md`](docs/03-prompt-engineering-log.md)**

-A taste — the runtime parser is told it may *never* compute emissions (determinism stays in our engine) and is hardened against prompt injection:

 ```text
 ### GUARDRAIL